 Issuing CAs shall provide a Certificate status service either in the form of a CRL distribution point or an OCSP responder or both.
-Revocation entries may be removed after expiry of the Certificate to promote more efficient CRL file size management, except for Code Signing Certificates (only 10 years after expiry) and Qualified Certificates (expired Certificates remain on the CRL indefinitely).
+Revocation entries may be removed after expiry of the Certificate to promote more efficient CRL file size management, except for Code Signing Certificates (only 10 years after expiry).